Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

    Figure 15.
 Settings for the *Intesity Image* tool.

 This creates a 3 band raster image.
 You need to add it to your project (**Intensity.bmp**).
-One simple way to reduce it to only one is to use the *Raster Calulator* and only save one of the band.
+One simple way to reduce it to only one layer is to use the *Raster Calulator* and only save one of the band.
 Call the output **Intensity1.tif**.
-Buildings and other NoData-features are here callsified as 255.
+Buildings and other NoData-features are here classified as 255.
 Reduce these values to zeros using the *Raster Calculator* again (("Intensity1@1"  <  255) * "Intensity1@1").
 Call the output layer **Intensity1nodata.tif**.
 Now try to find a suitable threshold value that can represent the lower value of grass.
 This can be done by either identifying values using the *Identify tool* (i with a mouse pointer) or you can try to visulize the grass in the *Symbology* tab under *Properties*.
-This requires some knowledge of the area (i.e. waht is grass and not) or you can make us of e.g. QuickMapServices-plugin and overlay i.e. Google satellite images.
-When satisfied (I used <125) create a boolean image where grass has the value 1 and other surfaces 0 using the *Raster Calculator*.
+This requires some knowledge of the area (i.e. what is grass and what is not) or you can make use of e.g. QuickMapServices-plugin and overlay i.e. Google satellite images.
+When satisfied (I used >125) create a boolean image where grass has the value 1 and other surfaces 0, using the *Raster Calculator*.
 Call the layer **lc_bolean.tif**.

 Bare soil and water
 ~~~~~~~~~~~~~~~~~~~
 This is about as far as you can come with a point cloud like this.
-Bare soil is actially not present within this domain and water has usually no returns back and can therefore be hard to classify.
-There are techniques but not within the scope of this tutorial.
+Bare soil is actually not present within this domain and water usually has no returns back and can therefore be hard to classify.
+There are techniques to do so, but not within the scope of this tutorial.
 One possibility is to use a vector dataset (e.g. Figure 1) and extract e.g. water from that dataset and incorporate into the land cover data.
-Another would be to exploit the fact that lider returns are almost absent from water bodies (lakes, ponds etc.).
+Another would be to exploit the fact that lidar returns are almost absent from water bodies (lakes, ponds etc.).
 You can examine **gvc.las** in the FUSION viewer and spot a small pond in the center of the study area.
-However, you will also see other areas with no returns from e.g. metal roofs etc. This make deriving water bodies abit of a challange, but not impossible.
-You cna use e.g. *FillNoData* in the processing toolbox and try to derive water.
+However, you will also see other areas with no returns, e.g. metal roofs etc. This makes deriving water bodies a bit of a challenge, but not impossible.
+You can use e.g. *FillNoData* in the processing toolbox to try to derive water.

 Merging into on land cover grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~